Omar-p/learning-notes/aws/aws.md

 - 1 WCU is 1 \* 1 KB write operation per second
 - Every table has a RCU and WCU burst pool(300 seconds)

-  - when u set rcu and wcu u set for sustained average but try to dep in burst pool as infrequently as possible. because other table modification task can use this pool as well.
+  - when u set rcu and wcu u set for sustained average but try to dip in burst pool as infrequently as possible. because other table modification task can use this pool as well.
+  - DynamoDB provides burst capacity for read and write operations to handle short-term increases in demand.
+While you provision RCU and WCU based on sustained average usage, the burst pool is available for occasional bursts in activity, but it's advisable to use it judiciously due to its shared nature among tables.

 - WCU calculation
   - ![dynamodb-wcu](images/dynamodb/wcu-calculation.png)